Green Goddess Veggie Dip Cups are fun portable appetizers or healthy snacks to keep in the refrigerator for when the

 - Taste the dip, and add the salt and pepper.
 Add extra lemon if needed.

-- To assemble the cups --- peel and slice the veggies into sticks.
+- Peel and slice the veggies into sticks.
 Cut them to a length where they will just peek out from the tops of your cups when stacked.

 - For tough vegetables like the beans and asparagus, plunge them in a pot of boiling salted water for about 30 seconds to a minute after it comes back to a boil.
 Then put them directly into a bath of ice water to stop the cooking and retain their bright color.

 - Layer a little dip on the bottom of each cup.
 Then arrange an grouping of vegetable sticks on top.
 Keep cold and covered with a damp paper towel until ready to serve.

 - Make it ahead.
 If you slice up your veggies ahead of time, wrap them in damp paper towels to keep them from drying out.